Excel NORMSINV (Table of Contents)

 - We will get the below graph which is shown in the below screenshot.

-- From the above screenshot, we can see that we got an exact inverse of a normal distribution which shows the same value figure shown below.
+- From the above screenshot, we can see that we got an exact inverse of a normal distribution which shows the same value figure below.

 Example #3 – Configuring the Left and Right Curve